Home/Compare/page-agent vs nanobrowser

 • Page-Agent uses natural language to control web interfaces, similarly to Nanobrowser which can run multi-agent workflows using LLM APIs.
 Both aim to enhance user interaction with web sites through automation.

-• Tags unique to page-agent: web, javascript, typescript.
+• Tags unique to page-agent: ai-agents, javascript, typescript.

 When NOT to use page-agent